12 Java Fundamentals | Methods in Java | By Dummy for Dummies

 Boss Monkey: Send data to assistant!
 Total Bananas: 5

-While creating assistant method you see there are few words that need explanation.
-This the is the assistant method:
+While creating the assistant method, you see there are a few words that need explanation.
+This is the assistant method:

-public It decides who can access this assistant method.
-Right now we created one file of code i.e. Main.java, when you reach OOP and start making bigger projects you will create a lot of java files.
-There if you write "public" in start of such method then from any file you can access it, if you write "private" then only from that file you can access where it belongs.
-As it decides who can access this method, therefore it is called Access Modifier
+public → It decides who can access this assistant method.
+When you reach OOP and start making bigger projects, you will create many Java files.
+If you write "public" at the start of such a method, then from any file you can access it.
+If you write "private", then only from that file where it belongs.
+As it decides who can access this method, it is called Access Modifier.

-Static is somehow like that, writing static means this part of code does not belong to each object you create from this, but rather all objects created from it will share this
+static → This concept is a bit more complex.
+Writing static means this part of code does not belong to each object you create from this, but rather all objects created from it will share this.

-assistant(int a, int b) This is the method name, since you can create multiple methods therefore each needs a name to see which are we calling.
-After the name we put brackets and inside it are parameters to receive the arguments in their respective variables.
-Parameters should be in same order in which we sent the arguments.
+assistant(int a, int b) → This is the method name.
+Since you can create multiple methods, each needs a name to see which one we are calling.
+After the name, we put brackets and inside them are parameters to receive the arguments in their respective variables.
+Parameters should be in the same order in which we sent the arguments.

 POINTS TO REMEMBER

-⦿ While calling a method write it's name and arguments inside it.
-You do not need to write datatype of argument when calling from main method, i.e. just assistant(3, 2)
+⦿ While calling a method, write its name and arguments inside it.
+You do not need to write the datatype of the argument when calling from the main method, i.e., just assistant(3, 2).

-⦿ When creating a specific method, for now just write public static, and decide the return type that suits you (will explain other return type as follow)
+⦿ When creating a specific method, for now just write public static, and decide the return type that suits you.

-⦿ Order of arguments sent, and parameters must match
+⦿ The order of arguments sent and parameters must match.

-⦿ Method name should be in lower case alphabets (convention)
+⦿ Method names should be in lower case alphabets (convention).

-⦿ Number of arguments sent and received in parameters MUST be same.
+⦿ The number of arguments sent and received in parameters MUST be the same.

-⦿ Methods DOES NOT send/recieve variables, they just send/ receive the data inside variables
+⦿ Methods do NOT send/receive variables; they just send/receive the data inside variables.

 METHODS WITH SPECIFIC RETURN TYPE